 Ratings: Claudia 2.5 DNF, Gail DNF, Janet 3.5, Judith 3, Kim 1.5, Lynda 3.5, Margie 2, Nicola 3, Pauline 2 and Viv 3.

-We will meet next on the 8/04/19 at 6:30PM at Preece House, 50 Nerang St Bischof Pioneer Park, Nerang (next to 54 Nerang St. shops) to discuss Women and Power by Mary Beard.
+Our last meeting of the year will be 9/12/19 at 6:30PM at Preece House, 50 Nerang St Bischof Pioneer Park, Nerang (next to 54 Nerang St. shops) to discuss Slaughterhouse-Five by Kurt Vonnegut.

 Hope to see you all there and happy reading!

 We are a group that gets together once a month to discuss good books.
 Each of us gets to choose a book on a rotational basis, preferably one outside our personal comfort zone – we try to keep the trash to ourselves.
 After the discussion, we comment on other books we read that month.
 Most of the time we remain friends after the meeting.